Ganbare Doukichan: Media

-Volume list
+Volumes

 Original net animation

 An original net animation (ONA) adaptation was announced on August 14, 2021.
-The series is produced by AtelierPontdarc and directed and storyboarded by Kazuomi Koga, with Yoshiko Nakamura writing the series' scripts, Yuki Morikawa designing the characters, and Ryōsuke Naya serving as the sound director.
+The series is produced by Atelier Pontdarc and directed and storyboarded by Kazuomi Koga, with Yoshiko Nakamura writing the series' scripts, Yuki Morikawa designing the characters, and Ryōsuke Naya serving as the sound director.
+The ending theme is "Lady Go", performed by Nene Hieda.
 It was released on the Abema service from September 20 to December 6, 2021.
 Crunchyroll licensed the series outside of Asia.
 Muse Communication licensed the series in South and Southeast Asia.
+A Blu-ray with a bonus episode was released on December 24, 2021.